Saksiu/Simple-Solutions-Cpp/README.md

 # Simple-Solutions-Folder-Cpp
-A list of simple and fun programs designed to test basic coding abilities using C++.
+A list of simple and fun programs made to showcase my basic coding abilities in the C++ language.

 1. BinaryGuesser - Guess an user's random number in the range from 1 to 1,000,000 in 20 tries or less using binary search
 2. MonotonicRow - The longest "line" of numbers constantly increasing or decreasing is returned as the answer for each of the rows.